klh5/rios_tmask/README.md

 See also the included file example.json. **Images should be listed in date order**.

 Tmask uses three input bands: Green, NIR, and SWIR.
 For Landsat 7, these are bands 2, 4, and 5 and the script will default to these bands.
-For other satellites, the appropriate bands can be input as arguments.
+For other satellites, the appropriate bands can be input as arguments (GDAL band numbering).